SConaway/dotfiles/README.md

 ```

 ### Organisation
 Although this repo’s name is `dotfiles`, it doesn’t contain any.
-A separate app handles backup and restoration of those.
+They are stored on an external drive and conpied when run.
 This repo consists of a series of commands and files to automate setting up a new machine.

 Everything is modular.
 The most important parts of the repo’s file structure are: